feelextra/8dc5/intro1-browsers-castle/page.md

 The browser UE's social applications are anemic and misimplemented.
 The current trend is for them to include increasingly complex privacy managers -- each with a different UI -- but this is attempting to solve an impossible problem.
 Writing out share permissions per website per friend can never be made simple.

 I don't want to start my communications over with my close friends on every site.
 With them I want to share almost everything.
-Doing that in the browser UE will always be a frustrating because I have to sign up for a new site for each type of content I want to create, my friends have to get accounts as well, we have to connect on that site, and I have to set share permissions.
+Doing that in the browser UE will always be frustrating because I have to sign up for a new site for each type of content I want to create, my friends have to get accounts as well, we have to connect on that site, and I have to set share permissions.
 This unending and unnecessary friction makes Browser's Castle a lonely place to live.

 ## 3. The Monster